 Street outreach activities to women victimized by prostitution; a drop-in center for crisis stabilization, case management, and safety planning; and a 24-hour winter warming center are made possible by a grant from the Catholic Community Foundation, and donations from other generous supporters.

 The Milwaukee Police Department, District Attorney’s Office, and the Medical College of Wisconsin all play key roles in the success of this initiative, which in its first months served more than 160 women making more than 560 visits.

 Help us build on our success by becoming an advocate for women in danger.
 Contact Sisters Program South at 414-346-4406 to learn about booking a speaker for your organization, church, or community group.
-We also welcome financial support and donations of needed supplies, such as clothing and hygiene products.
+We welcome financial support and donations of supplies such as clothing and hygiene products.